Jerry Azumah: Early life

-College career
+College Career

 Azumah attended the University of New Hampshire where he was a four-year starter on offense for Chip Kelly as an All-American tailback.
 One of the most decorated running backs in NCAA history, Azumah rushed for a national career-record 6,193 yards.
 At that time the only player in Division 1-AA history to rush for over 1,000+ yards four times.
 In 1999, Azumah was the first recipient of the Jim Urquhart Student-Athlete of the Year Award.
 This annual award is bestowed upon UNH senior student-athletes who excel both in athletic competition and the classroom, in addition to possessing sportsmanship, great character, and passion for sports.

 He was Walter Payton Award recipient as the top offensive player in Division 1-AA football, while also earning honors as a unanimous All-American, All-Atlantic Ten Conference selection, and ECAC All-Star.

 Azumah declared for the 1999 NFL Draft.
 He was invited to play in The Hula Bowl (one of four showcases for seniors) and received an invitation to the NFL Scouting Combine.

 In 2005, Azumah was inducted into the New Hampshire Wildcats Athletic Council Hall of Fame.

+On January 14, 2026, Azumah was inducted into the College Football Hall of Fame.
+Azumah is also the first player from the University of New Hampshire to be inducted, and the second individual, only to Bill Bowes.